 Allison Carey

-Allison Carey is an art historian and curator based in Brooklyn whose research focuses on the de/reconstruction of linear histories in the canon.
-She is currently the Assistant Curator at the Shirley Fiterman Art Center, BMCC (CUNY).
+Allison Carey is a Brooklyn-based art historian and curator whose work foregrounds marginalized narratives and challenges art historical frameworks.
+She is the Assistant Curator at the Shirley Fiterman Art Center, Borough of Manhattan Community College (CUNY).

 On a surface level, we associate Ireland and Chile with completely different geographies, cultures, histories, and overall aesthetics.
 Yet, Cecilia Vicuña’s solo exhibition at the Irish Museum of Modern Art (IMMA), Reverse Migration, a Poetic Journey, argues that reality is more nuanced.